henrysky/astroNN/docs/source/neuralnets/layers.rst

 Repeat Vector Layer for Bayesian Neural Net
 ---------------------------------------------

-.. note:: Experimental Layer aimed at faster variational inference in Bayesian nerual network

-`BayesianRepeatVector` is a basically Keras's RepeatVector layer but will do nothing during training time and repeat vector during testing time as required by Bayesian Neural Network
+`FastMCRepeat` is a layer to repeat training data to do Monte Carlo integration required by Bayesian Neural Network.

-`BayesianRepeatVector` is a layer designed to be used with Bayesian Neural Network with Dropout Variational Inference.
+`FastMCRepeat` is a layer designed to be used with Bayesian Neural Network with Dropout Variational Inference.
-`BayesianRepeatVector` should be used with `TimeDistributedMeanVar` in general.
+`FastMCRepeat` should be used with `FastMCInferenceMeanVar` in general.
-The advantage of `BayesianRepeatVector` layer is you can copy the data and calculate the mean and variance on GPU (if any) when you are doing dropout variational inference.
+The advantage of `FastMCRepeat` layer is you can copy the data and calculate the mean and variance on GPU (if any) when you are doing dropout variational inference.

-`BayesianRepeatVector` can be imported by
+`FastMCRepeat` can be imported by

 .. code-block:: python

-    from astroNN.nn.layers import BayesianRepeatVector
+    from astroNN.nn.layers import FastMCRepeat

 It can be used with Keras, you just have to import the function from astroNN